Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Leanyer has 17 active public transport stops, all of which are bus stops.
 These stops are served by 50 different routes that together facilitate 2,686 weekly passenger trips.
-The accessibility of these services is considered good, with residents on average living just 259 meters from the nearest stop.
+The accessibility of public transport in Leanyer is considered good, with residents typically living within 259 meters of the nearest stop.
+As a predominantly residential area, most commutes are outward-bound, and cars remain the primary mode of transportation for 91% of residents.
+On average, there are 1.6 vehicles per dwelling.
+According to the 2021 Census, only 3.8% of residents work from home, which may be partly due to COVID-19 conditions.

-On a daily basis, there are an average of 383 trips across all routes, which translates to about 158 weekly trips per individual stop.
+Across all routes, an average of 383 trips are made daily, translating to approximately 158 weekly trips per individual stop.

 Frequently Asked Questions - Transport